Suzuki Ignis Review 2024

 Insurance Groups are between 11–18

 On average it achieves 93% of the official MPG figure

-The Ignis comes with a 90PS 1.2-litre petrol engine that's shared with the Swift, available with or without a simple hybrid system.
-Called SHVS, this adds an integrated electric motor that helps with acceleration.
-It provides slight economy and emissions improvements, but even without SHVS the 1.2 is a fun, revvy and surprisingly economical engine with a good reliability record.
+The Suzuki Ignis originally came with a 90PS 1.2-litre 'Dualjet' petrol engine that's shared with the Swift, but in 2020 this became mated to a mild-hybrid system.
+It adds an integrated electric motor that helps with acceleration and delivers a fuel economy of 56.9mpg.
+The little 83PS unit is a fun, revvy and surprisingly economical engine with a good reliability record.

-If you want to avoid the typical small hatchback choices, the Ignis is a quirky-looking alternative with more character than its rivals.
-But it's also well-priced, well-equipped and cheap to run, so as outside choices go it's very sensible.
-It might not be quite as good to drive as an Up, but there's still plenty to recommend.
+If you want to avoid the typical small car choices, the Suzuki Ignis is a quirky-looking alternative with more character than its rivals.
+But it's also well-equipped and cheap to run, so as outside choices go it's very sensible.
+It might not be quite as good to drive as an Up, but there's still plenty to recommend it.